Last Updated on 14 January 2026 by Cycloscope

-Let’s begin with the most important statement, there’s no such thing as the best bikepacking saddle or the best cycle touring saddle.
-The best bike saddle is what it’s more comfortable for you, and you only.
+Let’s begin with the most important statement: there’s no such thing as the best bikepacking saddle or the best cycle touring saddle.
+The best bike saddle is the one that’s more comfortable for you, and you only.

 Among all the components of a bike, saddles are the most intimate and personal, and recommending a saddle to anyone is an almost impossible task.

-For our first 20,000km, I cycled with a refurbished leather saddle dated 1936, and Elena with a cheap foam saddle from l’Idle.
-When we swapped for the super-hyped Brooks B-17 we were not happy at all, and even after many km and many different saddles tried, we still miss our first ones.
+For our first 20,000km, I cycled with a refurbished leather saddle dated 1936, and Elena with a cheap foam saddle.
+When we swapped to the super-hyped Brooks B-17, we were not happy at all, and even after many km and many different saddles, we still miss our first ones.

 That said, in the cycle touring and bikepacking world, some saddles have become the staple, being used by thousands and thousands of bike adventurers every day – that means there must be something to them.

-In this article, we’ll review the basic characteristics of what is considered the best saddles for bikepacking and cycle touring, the most commonly used, and the latest technological finds.
+In this article, we’ll review the basic characteristics of the best saddles for bikepacking and cycle touring, the most commonly used ones, and the latest technological finds.

-We’ll also try to give you some advice on how to choose the best bike saddle for your personal and unique sit-bone shape.
+We’ll also try to give you advice on choosing the best bike saddle for your unique sit-bone shape.

 Check also